Happyrobot33/Happys-VRC-tools/README.md

 # Welcome to my VRC Tools repository!
 This repo is to store a bunch of different tools ive written to do different things.
 Here is the VCC listing for the repo [Happys VRC Tools](https://www.matthewherber.com/Happys-VRC-tools/)

-All of these tools are located under the VRC Packages tab
+All of these tools are located under the VRC Packages tab either at the top of the editor or in the asset creation menu in the assets window

 ## Package Information
 <details>